 Electric cars seem finally primed to take off around the world.
 Companies like Tesla have made great strides in the field.
 Earning a certificate in the development of these tech wonders could be an extremely worthwhile investment.

-In this program, you will receive comprehensive, detailed, and practical education on how impactful the electric car can be in our society.
-You’ll learn business practices, policies and safety measures, all while emphasizing software development and mechanical engineering.
+In this program, you will receive comprehensive and practical education on how impactful the electric car can be in our society.
+You’ll learn business practices, policies, and safety measures, all while emphasizing software development and mechanical engineering.

 From Boston’s Ben Franklin University comes the Automotive Service Excellence certification.
-This is a fantastic all-encompassing certification program that teaches you everything about automotive engineering, from the very basics to more advanced concepts.
+This is a fantastic all-encompassing certification program that teaches you the basics of automotive engineering to the more advanced concepts.

 This certification program prepares participants immediately for the job market, especially in Massachusetts.
-But regardless of your location, your resume will shine with this certification.
+Regardless of your location, your resume will shine with this certification.

 Best Online Automobile Engineering Resources

-If you are struggling with online courses or even deciding whether to pursue a degree in automotive engineering, these resources can go a long way to inform your decision.
+If you’re on the fence about pursuing an online class or a degree in automotive engineering, these resources can help inform your decision.

 This constantly updated hub of automobile engineering is perfect for both the beginner and veteran.
-It includes a massive amount of blog posts, news items, and educational and career resources.
-Car Engineer is a one-stop-shop.
+Car Engineer is a one-stop-shop for a massive amount of blog posts, news items, and educational and career resources.

 If you’re seeking a comprehensive directory for the automotive industry, Automotive Directory is king.
 Anything you might need assistance with is a click away.

 The site helps you navigate a multitude of car resources.
 Whether you are looking for forums, local listings, or general knowledge, you’ll find it with this directory.